Kinesis Freestyle Pro Keyboard

 Crucial X8 1TB External SSD

-This external SSD holds my main media library on a ZFS pool and a 250GB Windows Partition which mostly exists to play Phantasy Star Online 2.
+This external SSD holds my main media library on a ZFS pool.
 Read and write speeds are excellent with this device, and it's exteremly rugged and portable.

 Western Digital Elements 2TB External HDD

 Backups go here.
 I use kyanite to backup home directories and my media library onto an encrypted ZFS pool with redundant files hard-linked to save space.
 It stays inside of a small cardboard box amidst some tissue paper to stay safe and cozy.

 Afterglow Wired PS3 Controller